-- Failure to achieve and maintain internal controls in accordance with Sections 302 and 404 of the Sarbanes-Oxley Act of 2002 could have a material adverse effect on our business and stock price. - We incur increased costs and management resources as a result of being a public company, and we may fail to comply with public company obligations. - We may have limited ability to pay cash dividends on our preferred stock, and there is no assurance that future guarterly dividends will be declared. - The future sale of our common and convertible preferred stock and future issuances of our common stock upon conversion of our preferred stock could negatively affect our stock price and cause dilution to existing holders of our common stock. - The number of shares of common stock which are registered, including the shares to be issued upon exercise of our outstanding warrants, is significant in relation to our currently outstanding common stock and could cause downward pressure on the market price for our common stock. - Our management team will have broad discretion over the use of the net proceeds from any sale of our securities.
+- Failure to achieve and maintain internal controls in accordance with Sections 302 and 404 of the Sarbanes-Oxley Act of 2002 could have a material adverse effect on our business and stock price. - We incur increased costs and management resources as a result of being a public company, and we may fail to comply with public company obligations. - We may have limited ability to pay cash dividends on our preferred stock, and there is no assurance that future quarterly dividends will be declared. - The future sale of our common and convertible preferred stock and future issuances of our common stock upon conversion of our preferred stock could negatively affect our stock price and cause dilution to existing holders of our common stock. - The number of shares of common stock which are registered, including the shares to be issued upon exercise of our outstanding warrants, is significant in relation to our currently outstanding common stock and could cause downward pressure on the market price for our common stock. - Our management team will have broad discretion over the use of the net proceeds from any sale of our securities. - Shares sold under our ATM Sales Agreement may be subject to rescission rights and other penalties, requiring us to repurchase shares sold thereunder. - We have restated our previously issued consolidated financial statements and, as part of that process, have identified a material weakness in our internal control over financial reporting as of December 31, 2022.
+If we are unable to develop and maintain effective internal control over financial reporting, we may not be able to accurately report our financial results in a timely manner.
+We may also face litigation and other risks as a result of the restatement.